ui-schema/ui-schema/README.md

 ---

->
-> ⚠️Work in progress!
->
-> UI-Schema is an extract and rewrite of the form-generator logic used internally by our admin panel.
->
-> The fundamentals are working, but a lot of JSON-schema stuff, code testing and widgets needs to be done.

 ## Schema

 JSON-Schema included keywords are used to describe the data and create the UI based on the data-schema and special UI keywords.
 A data-schema with integrated ui-schema enforces the consistency of the UX across different apps and devices.